alex4acre/sqlite-ctrlx/README.md

-### The database flies is stored in the app data of the ctrlX and can be downloaded or archived through the ctrlX utilites.
+### The database flies is stored in the app data of the ctrlX.
+  These files can be downloaded or archived through the ctrlX utilites.

 ![image](https://user-images.githubusercontent.com/89591244/182950447-2146e82b-c539-4843-b8c0-f3a72ab69b7d.png)

+### All database data may be erased by entering "DELETE ALL" into any terminal.
+  This process is irrevocable.

 ## License